Financial-Times/origami/components/o-icons/README.md

 ## Contributing

 `o-icons` is some Sass mixins and helpers for using the fticons image set.
 To add a new icon you need to add it to the fticons set.
-There are instructions in the [fticons README](http://github.com/financial-times/fticon).
-When the icon is in fticons, run `node ./scripts/build-icon-list.js` to update `o-icons` Sass with the new icon automatically.
+There are instructions in the [origami-image-service README](https://github.com/Financial-Times/origami-image-service#adding-images).
+When the icon is in fticons, run `node ./scripts/build-icon-list.js NAME_OF_THE_NEW_ICON` to update `o-icons` Sass with the new icon automatically.

+If you need to remove an icon from `o-icons` you run `node ./scripts/build-icon-list.js NAME_OF_THE_NEW_ICON remove`.

 ## Migration